Q&As on COVID-19 vaccines: third doses, variants, chemsex, Halal?

 I am sorry for any previous experiences in your care.
 I am also sorry if you have not been treated fairly in the past.

 Although I can not guarantee this will not happen again, there is a lot of information about how to deal with this.

 I can however provide information on COVID-19 and the vaccines.
 This shows that the benefits of the vaccine so far are much greater than the risks from not getting the vaccine.

 I hope that you reported previous incidents.
 There are support groups that can help make a complaint.
-You can also do this anonymously if your prefer.
+You can also do this anonymously if you prefer.

 Why did we get a COVID-19 vaccine so quickly, but there is still no vaccine for HIV?

-There are several answers to this question – which is being asked by many people.
+There are several answers to this question – and many people are asking this.

-The practical answer is that the threat from COVID-19 were so serious that existing resources were all focused on COVID-19.
-Plus many more resources became available.
-The urgency of COVID-19 led to a larger budget – and luckily, this has been more effective than anyone first hoped.
+Money and funding played a big part.
+More resources were focused on COVID-19.
+Whether rightly or wrongly, the urgency of COVID-19 led to a much larger budget.
+Luckily, this has been more effective than anyone first hoped.

-There was also a highly concentrated collaboration between researchers, drug companies, health authorities and governments.
-Together of course with many thousands of people who volunteered to be part of the studies around the world.
+There was rapid and close collaboration – between researchers, drug companies, health authorities and governments.
+Together of course with thousands of people who joined studies around the world.